gikolgi-dev/Habitly/README.md

 *   **Track Habits**: Easily mark habits as done for the day.
 *   **Visualize Progress**: See your streaks and consistency with beautiful heatmaps and monthly calendars.
-*   **Stay Organized**: Reorder habits to focus on what matters most or archive ones you aren't working on right now.
+*   **Build Or Quit Habits**: Build positive habits or quit negative ones.
-*   **Never Miss a Day**: Set custom notifications to remind you to complete your habits.
+*   **Never Miss A Day**: Set custom notifications to remind you to complete your habits.
+*   **Add Multiple Completions To A Habit**: Add multiple completions to a habit in a single day for finer tracking.
-*   **Your Data**: Your data stays on your device.
+*   **Your Data Your Choice**: Your data stays on your device.
 You can backup and restore it anytime using the Import/Export feature.
-*   **Customizable**: Adjust the look and feel to match your style.
+*   **Material 3 Expressive**: The app uses Material 3 Expressive design language from the ground up for a modern and expressive user interface.
+*   **Free As In Freedom**: The app is free and open source, with no ads or in-app purchases.
+*   **Customizable**: Extensive customization options for almost every aspect of the app.

 ## 📱 How to Install